sassoftware/restaf-demos/README.md

 ### Scoring with SAS code

-- superstat - an example of accessing custom SAS code - mainly for testing
+- job - run a SAS Viya job  - useful for scoring with SAS Studio Flows
+- jobdef - use a job definition to run sas code
 - program - runs the sas code that is supplied by the user
 - macro  - runs a macro available to the server.
 User passes additional macro variables as name, value pairs.
-- job - run a job
-- jobdef - use a job definition to run sas code

-### SQL related tools

-- sasQuery - converts user natural language query to SQL and runs a job.
-This is useful to subset a dataset using proc sql.
+- sasQuery - converts user natural language query to SQL and runs a specified job.
 By default it looks for a job named sas-sql-query on the server.
 You can pass a job name as part of the query to use a different job name.
 The tool depends on the LLM to generate the SQL Select statement.
 Use with caution, since the LLM might generate incorrect SQL statements.

-Sidebar: Thanks to my fellow SAS'er  Veera Babu Penumarti for the use-case and the default job.

-Below is the default code for sas-sql-query
+Below is the default code for sas-sql-query job

 ```sas
 data _null_;